krivenko/ezARPACK/README.md

 ```

 Compilation of the tests can be disabled with CMake flag `-DTests=OFF` *(not recommended)*.

+Examples are compiled by default, disable them with `-DExamples=OFF`.

 In case CMake fails to find ARPACK, you can give it a hint by passing an ARPACK installation prefix via `-DARPACK_DIR=/path/to/arpack`.